Rorima/html_css/notes.md

 The display property defines the layout of how an element will be treated.
 It can be treated as an inline element, as a flex element, as a block and etc. In this case, we are using flex, which makes a flexible box.

-The flex-wrap property defines whether items inside the flexbox will be forced to stay in the same line or will go another line if the screen is very little.
+The flex-wrap property defines whether items inside the flexbox will be forced to stay in the same line or will go to another line if the screen is gets smaller.
 It can receive three values: `nowrap`, which states that the items cannot go to another line, `wrap`, which states that they can go to another line, and `wrap-reverse`, which states that the items will go upwards instead of downwards.

 ##### Flex Direction
 You can choose how the flexblox will be displayed on the screen using the property `flex-direction:;`.
 The most used values are `row`, which is the default value, and `column`.